How to Take Professional Looking Product Photos Without Being a Professional Photographer

 GIMP is a free program that does many of the same things Photoshop does.
 If you already know Photoshop – or are willing to learn – but don’t want to pay the big price tag, you could look into GIMP.
 It has a similar look and feel as well making it fairly easy to switch to.

 This is a great, simple phone app that offers basic editing and filters that you can apply to each image to create a more cohesive look.
 Additionally, their filters can be lowered and further edited so they do not obscure your images.
+Bonus, it is free.

 Not comfortable taking your own photos?
 No problem.
 A local photographer who specializes in business or product photography will be able to help you out.
 This option is not free, but will result in amazing images and it will allow you to spend more time on other parts of your business.

 Below we have a list of a few photographers from around the country who you could hire to do your product photography.
-Don’t see anyone local to you?
-No worries, we also have some resources you can use to find a photographer in your city.

 - Midknight Genius – Farmingdale, NY